Volunteering with Alder Hey

 Upcoming Recruitment Sessions

-All volunteers must be able to commit to a 12 month commitment of a minimum of four hours per week.
+All volunteers must be able to commit to a 12-month commitment of a minimum of four hours per week.

 Volunteer roles include: